piciji/denise/readme.md

 * windows: prevent App minification when focus loss in fullscreen
 * C64: add option to combine Virtual Device Traps (instant load first file) with floppy speeder
 * C64: improve drive motor controlled auto warp
-    * add option to stop auto warp when software requests input.
+    * add option to stop auto warp when software requests input, because
     * some games stop drive motor too late and warp runs too long, what could lead to the loss of a life
 * C64: support magicdesk CRT's with broken header
+* C64: fix runahead slowdown with REU/GeoRAM when using a lot of memory, e.g. REU 16 MB
 * Mice and other mouse-controlled devices, such as Lightguns, can now be configured with one click

 ## 1.1.3.1
 * thanks for the countless tests and suggestions [thanks to AW182]